April 14, 2020

 - HIPAA compliance for telehealth software development

 According to the statistics, the global telehealth market is expected to grow to $41.2 billion in 2021 in comparison with $18.1 billion in 2015.
 It is obvious that growth is driven by fast-developing technology innovations.
-Furthermore, such aspects as the shortage of healthcare professionals, aging of the population, the increase of chronic diseases, growing need for outpatient and preventative care make governments and healthcare providers adopt new approaches.
-They explore all the possibilities of enhancing the personnel’s productivity and overall care efficiency.
+Furthermore, such aspects as the shortage of healthcare professionals, the aging of the population, the increase in chronic diseases, growing need for outpatient and preventative care make governments and healthcare providers adopt new approaches.
+They explore all the possibilities for enhancing the personnel’s productivity and overall care efficiency.
 For example, 65% of US physicians that practice outpatient care and 40% of medical specialists in inpatient care services have already supported eHealth applications and use it on a regular basis.
 The others state that 90% of eHealth investments are planned to happen within the next 12 to 18 months.

 The global telehealth market is expected to grow to $41.2 billion in 2021 in comparison with $18.1 billion in 2015.
 Source: statista.com